Bulk Analysis

 Create a new Bulk Analysis the same way you would create a new Document Collection or Copilot.
 The description isn’t being used anywhere but it’s certainly helpful to be as descriptive as possible for collaborative efforts.

-Linking Copilot and Source Data
+Linking Source Data

 Validating Setup

-It really is as easy as clicking a button.
+It’s time.
+And it really is as easy as clicking a button.

 Performing a Preview Run